Dischidia sp. ’Geri’

-Dischidia oiantha Schltr. is the correct and accepted name for this species and possibly for the cultivar known as ‘Geri’.
-The species was named and described by Friedrich Richard Rudolf Schlechter in Fragmenta Florae Philippinae in 1904.
+Dischidia oiantha Schltr. is the correct and accepted name for this species.
+It was named and described as such by Friedrich Richard Rudolf Schlechter in Fragmenta Florae Philippinae in 1904.
 John Russell Perkins is listed as the “in author” which means he could have written the original description.

 The species Dischidia oiantha is native to the Philippines.
 The genus as a whole is more widespread and you can click on the link to the genus below for further information.

 This is also one of the genera listed as being a member of the subfamily Asclepiadoideae which was the former family.
 Some sources still list it in this family.
 Either way, both families are the Milkweed Family.